August 16, 2016 by Ed Kennedy

 Lights, Camera, Sharing

 So, keeping some unique content on each channel can be wise.
-Use YouTube frequently and for your ‘everyday’ stories, and look to post to Vimeo the pieces you had time to whirl around in the editing room with, and you’d have no bones showing to Jean Paul Gaultier and saying ‘JPG, you’re pretty skilled with silk – but check my latest Vlog here.’Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
-Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01
+Use YouTube frequently and for your ‘everyday’ stories, and look to post to Vimeo the pieces you had time to whirl around in the editing room with, and you’d have no bones showing to Jean Paul Gaultier and saying ‘JPG, you’re pretty skilled with silk – but check my latest Vlog here.’Ed Kennedy is a journalist, ghostwriter, and web developer from Melbourne, Australia.
+Contact Ed via firstname.lastname@example.org on LinkedIn or Twitter@EdKennedy01